kkomelin/icearrow/README.md

 **[Give it a try](https://icearrow.xyz)**

+This repository represents the frontend part of the app.

 ## How it works

 You upload your file, IceArrow encrypts it and gives you a unique link, which you then send through any available channel.